psu13/mutable-hakyll/posts/bruckner-170.md

 Adagio in this piece in particular is a top "beat drop" in classical music, complete with giant cymbal crashes.

-Both shows lived up to my very high expectations.
+Both of the Bruckner 8 shows gave me everything I would have wanted from this piece.
 Best music shows of the year so far.
 170 minutes of Bruckner bliss.
 Sunday was probably slightly better then Friday.
-It felt tighter and more assured.
-Family Circle is the best musical sound that you can experience in Pittsburgh, especially when the PSO is going full blast through a huge piece.
+It felt tighter and more assured, and Family Circle is the best musical sound that you can experience in Pittsburgh, especially when the PSO is going full blast through a huge piece.
 You should do it some time.

 In the second show I sat next to an enterprising CMU music student who had _also_ bought tickets to two shows.
 He thought he was the only one insane enough to do this.
 The kids are alright.

-Meanwhile, over that the Post Gazette (RIP) the current music writer Jeremy Reynolds wondered a bit out loud how to make sense of playing a piece like this in our current time and place.
-After all, much of the audience (including, perhaps, Jeremy) will have a hard time sitting through, much less actually appreciating.
+Meanwhile, over at the Post Gazette (RIP) the current music writer Jeremy Reynolds wondered about how to make sense of playing a piece like this in our current time and place.
+After all, much of the audience (including, perhaps, Jeremy) will have a hard time sitting through the piece, much less actually enjoying or appreciating it.
 I think he would prefer to hear the more compact and efficient (my words) Brahms style work, rather than Bruckner's overwrought nonsense.
 I think this is a fair take.
-But it would also be sad if we lost live performances of the bigger pieces.
-The reason is that as I have said in the past, recordings give you the 25% of the piece that sits on the surface of the sound.
-You never _really_ hear a piece unless it's performed live though.
+But it would also be sad if we lost live performances of these bigger pieces.
+The reason is that as I have said in the past, recordings give you the the small percentage of the piece that sits on the surface of the sound.
+You don't _really_ get nearly the full experience of a piece unless it's performed live in front of your face.
 So I hope people keep doing it.

 Jeremy also brought up the idea of the dreaded "talk to the audience about the show before the show" idea, so that people might have a map of what is about to happen to them as they